 In November, the National Park Service announced that repairs on the USS Arizona Memorial would be completed by March 2019, so you could visit starting this spring.
 But now there’s the government shutdown.
 Here’s what it means for planning your visit to Pearl Harbor.

 Prior to the shutdown, progress had moved from the design phase to actual work.
 There remains a high priority on early completion due to the national significance of the monument.
 Actual reopening date will be announced following the government reopening.

-The Pearl Harbor USS Arizona Memorial is closed indefinitely as a result of emergency repairs needed to its visitor dock and ramp.
+Pearl Harbor USS Arizona Memorial was closed indefinitely this past May, as a result of emergency repairs needed to its visitor dock and ramp.
 The memorial is the most iconic part of Pearl Harbor, which is to this day the number one visitor destination in Hawaii.
 Pearl Harbor marks the place where World War II began in the United States on December 7, 1941.

 Unfortunately, construction was not able to be completed for the National Pearl Harbor Remembrance Day on December 7.
 “Not being able to welcome survivors and their families on the USS Arizona Memorial… is heartbreaking.” — Jacqueline Ashwell, superintendent of WWII Valor in the Pacific National Monument. ”